alcampag/oci-cn-quickstart/README.md

 [![Open in Code Editor](https://raw.githubusercontent.com/oracle-devrel/oci-code-editor-samples/main/images/open-in-code-editor.png)](https://cloud.oracle.com/?region=home&cs_repo_url=https://github.com/alcampag/oci-cn-quickstart.git&cs_branch=main&cs_readme_path=INIT.md&cs_open_ce=false)

-## Stack 2: Infrastructure + OKE Cluster creation
+## OCI Resource Manager: Infrastructure + OKE Cluster creation

 The stack here is more advances and it involves 2 phases: infrastructure creation and OKE cluster creation.
+Compared to the module example, network configurations and OKE cluster provisioning have been separated in 2 different stacks.
 Note that the input of these stacks are not validated, it is the user's responsibility to provide the correct input and eventually implement validation.

-### Phase 1: Provision the network infrastructure for OKE
+### Stack 1: Provision the network infrastructure for OKE

 The first phase involves provisioning the network infrastructure for OKE.
 All the Terraform code here can be used as a reference:

 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/alcampag/oci-cn-quickstart/releases/latest/download/infra_v1.0.3.zip)

-### Phase 2: OKE Cluster provisioning
+### Stack 2: OKE Cluster provisioning

 This additional stack will create a OKE cluster by using the infrastructure created on phase 1.

 [![Deploy to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/alcampag/oci-cn-quickstart/releases/latest/download/oke_v1.0.3.zip)

 NOTE: In this stack the node pools are not created, and it is left to the user to modify this stack to include the node pools needed.
-To do this, an example of node pool creation is present in the Stack 1.
+To do this, an example of node pool creation is present in the OKE Module example.

 Also note that if the network infrastructure is located in a different compartment than the OKE cluster AND you are planning to use the OCI_VCN_NATIVE CNI, you must add these policies: